TheGentleMubashir/Tic-Toc-Toe/README.md

-# Tic-Tac-Toe Multiplayer Game
+# Tic-Tac-Toe Game

-A real-time multiplayer Tic-Tac-Toe game implemented in HTML, CSS, JavaScript, and Firebase.
+A  Tic-Tac-Toe game implemented in HTML, CSS, and JavaScript.

 ## How to Play
-1. Open the game in two browsers or devices.
-2. In the first browser, click **Create Room** and share the room ID.
-3. In the second browser, enter the room ID and click **Join Room**.
-4. Play the game together in real-time!

-## Live Demo
+just Click The Link Below
 [Play the game here!](https://TheGentleMubashir/.github.io/Tic-Toc-Toe)

 ## License